Free Modules

 and G

-are equal iff their base rings, ranks, and names for printing the basis elements are equal.
+- both modules are ungraded and their base rings, ranks, and names for printing the basis elements are equal,

 Return true